spiedz/wwif/content/films/where-was-barbie-filmed.md

 **🏛️ The Location**

 Warner Bros.
 Studios Leavesden is a sprawling film studio complex located in Leavesden, Watford, England.
-Famous for hosting productions like the *Harry Potter* series, it’s a powerhouse of cinematic creation with massive soundstages and backlots.
+Famous for hosting productions like the *Harry Potter* series, it's a powerhouse of cinematic creation with massive soundstages and backlots.

 **🎥 In the Film**